Dorian Bailey

 Dorian Josey Bailey (born January 28, 1997) is an American professional soccer player who plays as a midfielder for Bay FC of the National Women's Soccer League (NWSL).
-She played college soccer for the North Carolina Tar Heels before being drafted by the Washington Spirit in the first round of the 2019 NWSL College Draft.
+She played college soccer for the North Carolina Tar Heels and was drafted by the Washington Spirit in the first round of the 2019 NWSL College Draft.

 Early life

 Bailey grew up in the Kansas City metropolitan area and went to St. Teresa's Academy.

 North Carolina Tar Heels

 Bailey attended University of North Carolina where she played for the North Carolina Tar Heels from 2015 to 2018.
 In 2015, she was named to the Freshman All-ACC Team.
 In four years, she played in 86 games, scoring 17 times and registering 17 assists.

 Club career

 Washington Spirit

 Bailey was drafted 8th overall in the first round of the 2019 NWSL College Draft by the Washington Spirit.
 In April, she was signed to their active roster in advance of the 2019 NWSL season.
 Bailey made her first professional appearance on April 13, 2019, as a 79th-minute substitute in Washington's season opening win over Sky Blue FC.
-Bailey was traded to NWSL expansion club Bay FC on December 12, 2023.